Israeli disengagement from the Gaza Strip: Political approval process

 On March 17, the Southern Command of the Israel Defense Forces issued a military order prohibiting Israeli citizens not living in the Gaza Strip settlements from taking up residence there.

 On March 28, the Knesset again rejected a bill to delay the implementation of the disengagement plan by a vote of 72 to 39.
 The bill was introduced by a group of Likud MKs who wanted to force a referendum on the issue.

-On August 7, Netanyahu resigned just prior to the cabinet ratification of the first phase of the disengagement plan by a vote of 17 to 5.
+On August 7, Netanyahu resigned just before the cabinet ratification of the first phase of the disengagement plan by a vote of 17 to 5.
 Netanyahu blamed the Israeli government for moving "blindly along" with the disengagement by not taking into account the expected upsurge in terrorism.

-On August 10, in his first speech before the Knesset following his resignation, Netanyahu spoke of the necessity for Knesset members to oppose the proposed disengagement.

-"Only we in the Knesset are able to stop this evil.
+On August 10, in his first speech before the Knesset following his resignation, Netanyahu spoke of the necessity for Knesset members to oppose the proposed disengagement:Only we in the Knesset are able to stop this evil.
 Everything that the Knesset has decided, it is also capable of changing.
 I am calling on all those who grasp the danger: Gather strength and do the right thing.
 I don't know if the entire move can be stopped, but it still might be stopped in its initial stages.
-[Don't] give [the Palestinians] guns, don't give them rockets, don't give them a sea port, and don't give them a huge base for terror."

-On August 15, Sharon said that, while he had hoped Israel could keep the Gaza settlements forever, reality simply intervened.
+[Don't] give [the Palestinians] guns, don't give them rockets, don't give them a sea port, and don't give them a huge base for terror.Israel's Disengagement Plan: Selected Documents gov.il Retrieved 4 November 2023On August 15, Sharon said that, while he had hoped Israel could keep the Gaza settlements forever, reality simply intervened.
 "It is out of strength and not weakness that we are taking this step", repeating his argument that the disengagement plan has given Israel the diplomatic initiative.

-On August 31, the Knesset voted to withdraw from the Gaza-Egypt border and allow Egyptian deployment of border police along the demilitarized Egyptian side of the border, revising the previously stated intent to maintain Israeli control the border.
+On August 31, the Knesset voted to withdraw from the Gaza–Egypt border and allow Egyptian deployment of border police along the demilitarized Egyptian side of the border, revising the previously stated intent to maintain Israeli control of the border.

 Description of the plan

 The Gaza Strip contained 21 civilian Israeli settlements and the area evacuated in the West Bank contained four, as follows:

 Hermesh and Mevo Dotan in the northwestern West Bank were included in the original disengagement plans, but were dropped from the plans in March.

 Sharon said that his plan was designed to improve Israel's security and international status in the absence of political negotiations to end the Israeli–Palestinian conflict.
-About nine thousand Israeli residents within Gaza were instructed to leave the area or face eviction by the night of Tuesday August 16, 2005.
+About nine thousand Israeli residents within Gaza were instructed to leave the area or face eviction by the night of Tuesday, August 16, 2005.
+Settlers were offered compensation to move voluntarily, which about two-thirds accepted.